-Perhaps one of the most influential and famous stage actors of the 20th Century was a man by the name of Laurence Olivier.
-Trained in Shakespearian arts, the man would go on to become one of the most captivating and interesting performance artists in all of Britain for many years.
+Perhaps one of the most influential and famous stage and screen actors of the 20th Century was a man by the name of Laurence Olivier.
+Trained in Shakespearean arts, the man would go on to become one of the most captivating and interesting performance artists in all of Britain for many years.

 Laurence had no formal ties to the acting world, as neither of his parents were anyone special.
 They had no special love for theater nor did they have any connections to the acting world, making the boy’s rise to acting dominance quite the exception in the world.
 Laurence had grown up in a series of preparatory schools, eventually landing him in a religious school where there was a stronger focus on both religious and secular drama.
 This exposure to the performing arts quickly took the boy in and he found himself acting as Brutus in the play Julius Cesar at the age of ten.
 His father was fine to support the boy’s endeavors going so far as to tell him not to follow in his own footsteps of being clergy, but instead to pursue after the acting world.
 Gerard pushed the young man to join the Central School of Speech Training and Dramatic art, where he would learn the vital skills that would propel him to the top of his acting career.